Irish Taoiseach abruptly leaves DC gala attended by Biden after testing positive for Covid-19 - KTVZ

 Biden gave his 15-minute remarks from a lectern slightly away from the guests seated in the hall and left shortly after for the White House.

+Martin became the Taoiseach in June 2020.
+The Irish leader typically has a standing invitation to the White House on St. Patrick’s Day, which is Thursday.
+Last year, Biden and Martin met virtually due to the coronavirus pandemic.

-As he opened his remarks, Biden referenced a meeting between him and Martin when Biden was the US vice president and Martin was the Irish foreign minister.
+As he opened his remarks Wednesday, Biden referenced a meeting between him and Martin when Biden was the US vice president and Martin was the Irish foreign minister.

 “We both have come full circle — you’re Taoiseach and I’m President.
 What the hell are we going to do?”
 Biden said.